hdgarrood/purescript-numeric-hierarchy-guide/rings.rst

 an additive inverse, which we will write :math:`-x`.
 We also write :math:`x - y` as a shorthand for :math:`x + (-y)`.

-An important thing to note is that in an arbitrary ring, multiplication need not be commutative!
+An important thing to note is that in a ring, multiplication need not be commutative!
 A ring in which the multiplication operation is commutative is called a *commutative ring.* So far, all the rings we have seen have commutative, but we will soon see some examples of non-commutative rings.

 One last thing that I should mention quickly: just as there is a trivial monoid and a trivial group, there is a trivial ring with just one element, usually written :math:`\{0\}`.
 This ring is called the **zero ring**.
-It is not very interesting so we often rule it out by saying we a dealing with a "non-zero ring"; this just means any ring but the zero ring.
+It is not very interesting so we often rule it out by saying we a dealing with a "non-zero ring"; this phrase is nothing more than a shorthand for "any ring but the zero ring".

 Properties of rings
 -------------------